-James Bucki, a professional numismatic writer (AKA someone who’s spent a lot of time studying valuable money), claims that “most large size two-dollar bills issued from 1862 through 1918 are highly collectible and are worth at least $100 in well-circulated condition.”
+James Bucki, a professional numismatic writer (AKA someone who’s spent a lot of time studying valuable money), has said that “most large size two-dollar bills issued from 1862 through 1918 are highly collectible and are worth at least $100 in well-circulated condition.”

-Those lucky enough to stumble upon uncirculated $2 bills from that far back could rake in “at least $500 and can go up to $10,000 or more.”
+Those lucky enough to stumble upon uncirculated $2 bills from that far back could rake in “at least $500 and can go up to $10,000 or more,” says Bucki.
 Of course, those are a lot harder to find, but they could be hiding in an estate sale haul or passed down to you by a family member.